 When your lender schedules the sale, they can choose to start the bidding at any amount, up to the total amount owed.
 Many times, the total amount owed is more than the property is actually worth.
 This can be called “under water.”
 If the house is “under water” and the lender asks the Sheriff to list the property for sale at the full amount owed, the Sheriff will be seeking to sell the property for more than it is worth.
 In those instances, no one will want to purchase the property at the Sheriff Sale and the lender will be forced to make a minimum bid of $100 or $1000, and they will own the property.
-In other words, if you owe your lender $250,000 when the house is foreclosed upon, and the current market value of the home is only $200,000, if the lender asks for $250,000 at the Sheriff sale, none will buy the property and it will go to the lender for a minimum bid.
+In other words, if you owe your lender $250,000 when the house is foreclosed upon, and the current market value of the home is only $200,000, if the lender asks for $250,000 at the Sheriff sale, no one will buy the property and it will go to the lender for a minimum bid.

 If you owe less than the market value of the home at the time of the Sale, you should file a motion with the Court and ask for time to sell the property so that you can keep your equity.